CaptainBasculin/osu_oszloader/README.md

 I made this because it felt like a hassle to open each osz file.

 Use this code at whatever you want.
+I permit it